George Wright (shortstop): Cincinnati Red Stockings

 The 1869 Cincinnati Red Stockings.
 Wright is second from left in the back row.

 Meanwhile, George's brother Harry had acquired baseball duties and had organized for Cincinnati the strongest team in the West, led in 1868 by a handful of players from the East — presumably compensated somehow by club members if not by the club.
 When the NABBP permitted professionalism for 1869, Harry augmented himself and four incumbents with five new men including his brother George, who was highest paid at $1400 for nine months.
 George remained a cornerstone of Harry's teams for 10 seasons.

-Cincinnati toured the continent undefeated in 1869, as George batted .633 with 49 home runs in 57 games.
+Cincinnati toured the country undefeated in 1869, as George batted .633 with 49 home runs in 57 games.
 It may have been the strongest team in 1870, but the club dropped professional baseball after the second season.